davidbjourno/making-interactive-graphics/README.md

     * Line 36: set the text of the `<h1>` element to the value of `this.state.year` (which, on line 10, we gave an initial value of '2012').

 The cumulative effect of all this is that, when a button element is clicked, `this.state.year` is set to the value of that button, and with this update to the component's state, React triggers a smart update of the DOM that changes the text of the `<h1>` element to the value of `this.state.year`.

-State (`this.state`) is just a JavaScript object, but hopefully this part of the tutorial goes some way towards illustrating how it serves as the effective “source of truth” for the component, determining how and when its output is rendered and updated.

 We can use state to manage more than simple string values, however; we're going to use it to manage the data that will be filtered and then passed to our chart component.
 We'll load some [IMF data](https://www.imf.org/external/pubs/ft/weo/2017/01/weodata/index.aspx) on G7 countries' GDP per capita growth rates from `public/data.csv` and render this data first in an HTML table to illustrate how our data handling is going to work.
 Start by importing the Table component from React-Bootstrap on line 4 of `App.js`: